 - Build other types of catapults and see how changing the materials mixes up the energy

-- Ask a lot of what happens if and what happens when questions
+- Ask a lot about what happens if and what happens when questions

 Learn more about how catapults work (and learn about the main types of catapults) by visiting one of my favorite sites!